 Swimming is great for all ages.
 Swimming increases cognitive development, motor coordination and provides the foundation for an active outdoor Texas lifestyle.

 In addition to learning to swim, each class covers key points in the City of Irving’s drowning prevention initiative.
 In Irving, there is something for everyone, including lifeguard training, swim clinics, swim classes and aquatic exercise for special needs.
 If you’ve never learned to swim before, it’s never too late!

 Ready to add a new twist to your exercise program?
-Consider signing up for a low-impact, high-cardio indoor exercise program at North Lake Aquatic Center or Heritage Aquatic Center.
-Morning classes are available at 8:30 a.m. to 9:20 a.m., Monday, Wednesday and Friday.
-Evening classes are held 7 p.m. to 8 p.m., Tuesday and Thursday.
+Consider signing up for a low-impact, high-cardio indoor exercise program at North Lake Natatorium or Heritage Aquatic Center.
+Morning and evening classes are available.